SaraHasan224/bsecure-checkout/packages/bsecure/universal-checkout/README.md

 ```

-In response, authenticateSDKClient will return request_id, merchant_name and store_url
+In response, authenticateSDKClient will return request_id, merchant_name and store_url which you have to pass it to your SDK.
 ```
 array (
   "request_id": "your-request-identifier",